azmartone/starter/readme.md

 ####Tumblr

 * Testing
-	* In WebStorm, view the index.html file in your default browser.
-WebStorm will create a web server to host the files locally.
     * Copy the dist/index.html or dev/index.html to the "Edit Theme" section of your tumblr dashboard.
     * After doing so, you will see a input field labeled "JS CSS File Path".
-You can input the local file path in this field. http://localhost:63342/dist/ to create a hybrid cloud/local dev environment.
+You can input the local file path in this field to create a hybrid cloud/local dev environment.
     * You may prefer to enter in an AWS path or Dropbox path depending on where you want to host these JS/CSS files.

 * Dropbox Hosting
 * You can also try some cool grunt-contrib-copy settings to update a dropbox folder whenever you run "grunt dev".
 <pre><code>